nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### User Cloud Settings {{since '10.2'}}

-Adds an interface to allow users to manage their Oauth2 tokens.
+Adds an interface to allow users to manage their OAuth2 tokens.
 Managing inbound and outbound authorisations.
 [NXP-20773](https://jira.nuxeo.com/browse/NXP-20773) The user has a way to manage all the cloud services permission tokens granted to the Nuxeo account.
 [NXP-22588](https://jira.nuxeo.com/browse/NXP-22588) Users can now manage external applications authorisations with Nuxeo.
 [NXP-24841](https://jira.nuxeo.com/browse/NXP-24841) Improves performance on Cloud Service area to lazy load pages.
-[NXP-24578](https://jira.nuxeo.com/browse/NXP-24578) New  Rest API for oAUth 2 tokens:
+[NXP-24578](https://jira.nuxeo.com/browse/NXP-24578) New Rest API for OAuth 2 tokens.

-Some new endpoints have been added to handle CRUD operations on provider and client oAuth tokens.
+Some new endpoints have been added to handle CRUD operations on provider and client OAuth tokens:
 ```
 GET/PUT/DELETE /oauth2/token/provider/<providerId>/user/<username> -> perform CRUD on provider tokens
 GET /oauth2/token/provider -> retrieve all provider tokens for current user